DaanMoll/ABM/README.md

 IDEAS:

 1. Diffusion - Social science
-http://hashkat.org/ #software for ABM https://arxiv.org/pdf/1611.07454.pdf # lit
+it is a dynamic network simulation tool designed to model the growth of and information propagation through an online social network.
+It is an agent-based, Kinetic Monte Carlo engine capable of simulating online networks such as Facebook, Twitter, LinkedIn, etc. http://hashkat.org/ #software for ABM https://arxiv.org/pdf/1611.07454.pdf # lit